Installation view of Pace at Abu Dhabi Art 2025

 Tony Smith’s 1962 cast bronze sculpture We Lost, which reflects the artist’s longstanding interest in geometries of the natural world and the formal possibilities of crystalline structures

-teamLab, Persistence of Life in the Sandfall, 2024, Interactive Digital Installation, Endless, 8' × 13' 6" (243.8 cm × 411.5 cm), overall installed, [12] 55" monitors 2 rows of 6 screens Sound: Hideaki Takahashi
+teamLab, Persistence of Life in the Sandfall, 2025 from the series Persistence of Life in the Sandfall, 2024-, 2025, Interactive Digital Work, Endless, 8' × 13' 6" (243.8 cm × 411.5 cm), overall installed, [12] 55" monitors 2 rows of 6 screens Sound: Hideaki Takahashi

-teamLab’s Persistence of Life in the Sandfall
+teamLab’s Persistence of Life in the Sandfall, 2025

 Founded by Toshiyuki Inoko in Tokyo in 2001, teamLab is an international collective of artists, programmers, engineers, CG animators, mathematicians, and architects.
 Known for its multisensory, immersive work, teamLab explores the relationships between humans and the world, encouraging new modes of perception through its pioneering, technologically advanced installations.
 In recent years, teamLab has presented solo exhibitions at the Asian Art Museum in San Francisco; Amos Rex in Helsinki; TANK Shanghai; and many other institutions and venues around the world.
 In 2025, the collective opened teamLab Phenomena Abu Dhabi, a 17,000-square-meter museum in Abu Dhabi’s Saadiyat Cultural District.